DeMarvion Overshown: Professional career

 Overshown was selected by the Dallas Cowboys in the third round (90th overall) of the 2023 NFL draft.
 During the second preseason game against the Seattle Seahawks, Overshown was carted off the field after sustaining an injury.
 It was revealed after the game he had a torn ACL, ending his season.

 Overshown made his NFL debut in Week 1 of the 2024 season against the Browns and recorded a sack.
 He scored his first NFL touchdown in a Week 13 game on an interception return against the New York Giants on Thanksgiving Day.
 In 13 games (12 starts) for the Cowboys, he logged one interception, one forced fumble, one fumble recovery, five sacks, and 90 combined tackles.
 On December 10, 2024, it was announced that Overshown would miss the remainder of the season and part of the 2025 season after suffering a torn ACL, MCL, and PCL in Week 14 against the Cincinnati Bengals.

+Overshown missed the first 10 weeks of the 2025 season in rehabilitation from his injury from the previous season.
+He was activated on November 14, 2025, ahead of Dallas' Week 11 matchup against the Las Vegas Raiders.